Guruzeta/sun/_posts/2020-02-23-Keldysh Field Theory.markdown

 # Update: 1

-Till now i've mostly been going through Prof. Sensarma's lectures on doing path integrals via the imaginary time formalism.
-For a complete overview, look at the following overview of his concise lectures on path integral:- [Path Integrals In Quantum Mechanics](https://theory.tifr.res.in/~sensarma/courses/ADVQMLNOTE/pathint.html)
+Till now i've mostly been going through Prof. Sensarma's lectures on path integrals via the imaginary time formalism.
+For a complete look, check the following link of his (concise) lectures on path integral:- [Path Integrals In Quantum Mechanics](https://theory.tifr.res.in/~sensarma/courses/ADVQMLNOTE/pathint.html)

 I'm currently at lecture 24th of this series.
 Apart from that, I've made some notes that make the idea of propagator precise as advertised in his lecture \\(22^{nd}\\).
-Kleinert's sections on \\(x^4\\).
 I'm currently wondering about how to calculate the real time propagator using that ( I might be confusing the calculation of partition function with the same).
 <!--
 Apart from that, some work on why green's functions are relevant quantities experimentally is due.
 The apocryphal message of the Green's function as being a relevant experimental quantity is something i'd like to see.
 Further updates to follow. -->